janvisharma/project_1340/README.md

 ```
 5: Modify record of an employee.
 ```
-A list of employees is shown *(the same function in __feature #3__ is used here)*.
+A list of employees is shown.
 An index of the employee that the user wants to modify is asked.
 Then, a list of all employee attributes (except for `Employee Status`) is displayed; subsequently, the user is asked to select 1 attribute, and enter a new value for that attribute.
 The user is then asked to confirm the changes.

-#### Fire an employee
+#### Fire employees
 ```
-6: Fire an employee.
+6: Fire employees.
 ```
 Technically, we could have asked the user to simply use **feature #5** to modify an employee's `Employee Status` attribute to `False`.
 However, we want to provide a faster way for the user to modify that attribute quickly without having to go through the process of choosing it.